Shoyeb45/WebDevelopment/FashionStore/README.md

 - It would not allow you to change the position.
 - It can make the element sticky.
 After reaching to certain position.

+5. relative

+- It is defined for parent element
+- The parent element keeps all child elements relative to the contextual
+- It requires placement of child element using absolute
+- Fixed will keep element regard to Page

 ## CSS Z-index